Zambales Ophiolite Complex: Mining operation

 The ophiolite in the Philippines boasts abundant mineral resources, attracting interest from mining companies.
-Primarily targeted minerals include chromite, crucial for stainless steel, along with nickel, manganese, and copper, valuable for various industries.
+Primarily targeted minerals include chromite, crucial for stainless steel, along with nickel, manganese, copper, and cobalt, valuable for various industries.
 Mining methods predominantly involve open-pit and underground techniques to access deposits.
+The complex also hosts seams that could be rich in natural hydrogen and methane generated from iron's reactions with groundwater.
 However, these operations are contentious due to their environmental and social ramifications.
 Environmental impacts encompass habitat destruction, water and air pollution, and land degradation, posing threats to biodiversity and human health.
 Socially, mining leads to community displacement, health risks, and disruptions to livelihoods like farming and fishing.
 Consequently, local communities and environmental organizations oppose mining in the ZOC, emphasizing its ecological sensitivity.
 Despite governmental regulations aimed at mitigating these impacts, ongoing debates persist regarding the balance between economic development and environmental preservation.
 As a result, some mining activities continue in the ZOC, while others face suspension or cancellation, reflecting the ongoing struggle to reconcile conflicting interests and concerns.